 During the initial summer, the PaSSS program is designed to help first-year students network with campus faculty and staff, make friends early within a learning community, and get a head-start on college.
 Participating in the PaSSS program will give you a smoother transition from high school to college, to improve your chances of graduating in four years or less, and, ultimately, to help you save money and reduce college debt.

-PaSSS 2021 course offerings will run six weeks from June 30 through August 13, with classes and programming 4 days per week.
-Monday through Thursday, from approximately 9:00 a.m. to 4 p.m.
-A program kickoff will occur on Monday, June 28, or Tuesday, June 29.
+PaSSS course offerings will run six weeks from June 29 through August 12, with classes and programming 4 days per week, Monday through Thursday, from approximately 9:00 a.m. to 4:15 p.m.
+A program kickoff will occur on Wednesday, June 29.

 - Make early progress toward a Penn State Degree by completing two courses, which will advance academic progress and fulfill general education requirements, regardless of major